dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

   return render("app.html", {});
 }

-//For a new employee to get an assignment or for an assigned employee to ask for more time
+//For a new employee to get / check their assignment or ask for more time
 @GetApi('/assignment')
 static async getAssignment(ctxt: HandlerContext, name: string, @ArgOptional more_time: boolean | undefined) {
   const userRecWF = await ctxt.startWorkflow(AlertCenter).userAssignmentWorkflow(name, more_time);